Upendrapal0607/-light-temper-9603/README.md

 This was a indvidual project made by one person Executed in 5 days.

 I did this project within 5 days in our unit-3 construct week.
-Arthopologei is a lifelive product based website  in India that allows customers to perchase cosmatic product.It has expanded to several product.
+Arthopologei is a life live product based website in India that allows customers to perchase cosmatic product.It has expanded to several product.

 <h1>Contributor</h1>
 <ul>